 “With this initiative my aim is intelligent re-use of materials, time and manufacturing methods to offer beautifully constructed and lasting products.”

 Modularisation enables standardisation and variety demanded by customers in combination with an efficient way of producing products.
 Third Generation Furniture project seeks to contribute to the ongoing dialogue about re-use of consumer goods and cyclic consumption.

 Third Generation Furniture products are functional modular with the use of a bar and groove system, that highlight the values in production.
 Each piece is designed or refurbished with standardized connective parts and sections allowing flexibility and variety in use and re-use over time.

 Photos © Jason Lloyd Fletcher

-Besides all this talk about modularisation the design should look good.
-And that is the case with these products from the Third generation Furniture project.
+In addition to this talk about modularisation the design should look good.
+And that is the case with these products from Third generation Furniture project.
 They have a nostalgic look and character and they clearly show the colorful ‘joints’ which gives it a fresh accent and a nice twist.